samluyk/PHPLedger/README.md

 ### ⭕ To do:
-- finalize bootstrap
+- finalize bootstrap forms
 - a working "delete last entry" button in case of incorrect input
 - use of a global config.php file for table names and database connection
 - complete documentation & install/usage guide
 - finalize automatic database backup
 - logic to check for accidental duplicated inserts
 - squash javascript child category bug
-- users cant submit "CATEGORY" as category logic
 - parent/child income categories
-- create database if doesn't exist (test this Sam!)
+- create database if doesn't exist (not currently working)
 - move to UTF8MB4
+- start metabase as a service

 ### ✔️ To done:
 - ~~finalize categories~~